pulipatiharshini/Digital-Electronics-Internship/README.md

 The 7408 IC contains four 2-input AND gates.
 It’s used in:

-Logic Circuits for basic AND operations.
+•Logic Circuits for basic AND operations.

-Control Systems for conditions requiring multiple inputs.
+•Control Systems for conditions requiring multiple inputs.

-Timing & Synchronization in clocked circuits.
+•Timing & Synchronization in clocked circuits.

-Arithmetic for binary addition or multiplication.
+•Arithmetic for binary addition or multiplication.

 **2.OR GATE - 7432 IC**